Best guitars for small hands 2025: compact, thinline and slim-necked options for all ages

 Reasons to avoid

-The Les Paul is a beast of a guitar in many ways, including its size, which isn’t terribly suitable for the small-handed player.
+The Les Paul is a beast of a guitar in many ways, including its size, which isn’t really suitable for the small-handed player.
 Fortunately the Epiphone Power Player Les Paul addresses the size issue, while maintaining the classic features that are synonymous with the Les Paul, including high-quality components and Epiphone humbuckers that offer plenty of grunt.

-The Power Players Les Paul is one of the best guitars for kids or players with smaller hands, or is a good contender for a travel instrument for seasoned players.
 The bolt-on neck will not appeal to Les Paul purists, it has a comfortable slim-taper neck profile and a sculpted heel that means both rhythm and lead playing is a breeze.

 Don’t be confused into thinking this is a toy, due to its shrunken body and reduced shorter 22.73” scale length – it feels well made and still delivers quintessential Les Paul tones, so players won’t feel short-changed.